scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 its ``install_requires`` field.
 This data is available in ``.gexf`` format [Benthall2016]_.

-Python dependencies are determined through executing Python install scripts.
+Python dependencies are determined through execution of Python install scripts.
-Therefore, our method of discovering package dependencies through static analysis of the source code does not capture all cases.
+Therefore, our method of discovering package dependencies via static analysis of the source code does not capture all cases.

 For each package, we consider dependencies to be the recursive union of all requirements